husnanzzry/FYP_Degree/README.md

 # FYP_Degree
-Sentiment Analysis on mobile banking apps in Malaysia for 3 banks: Bank Islam, CIMB and Maybank This sentiment use the deep neural network which is SNN and LSTM Model
+Sentiment Analysis on mobile banking apps in Malaysia for 3 banks: Bank Islam, CIMB and Maybank This analysis and research use the deep neural network which is CNN and LSTM Model